chipsalliance/synlig/README.md

 #### Build required binaries

 You can build all required binaries using the provided `Makefile`.
-`make install` will build Surelog, Yosys and Synlig, and place them in the `out` directory.
+`make install` will build and install Synlig in `/usr/local` directory.
-You need to add `out/bin` to your `PATH` variable to ensure you are using correct versions of the binaries.

 <!-- name="build-binaries" -->
 ``` bash